Turning Blogging into a Business

 As a blogger, you are self-employed so this means you need some self-discipline in that you make yourself work when you need to and take time off when needed too.

 It is not like running a shop where there are set hours to decide on, business signs to buy and shop front signs.
-Business cards however are handy and depending on how you feel comfortable a desk or even an office could be useful too.
-So here are some tips to see if you could do this.
+Business cards, however, are handy, and depending on how you feel comfortable, a desk or even an office could be useful too.
+Here are some tips to help you determine if you can do this.

 Could I be a blogger?
 This will help you decide